Can a dentist pull an infected tooth?

 Table of contents –- Can a dentist pull an infected tooth?

-- Complications associated with the presence of swelling.
+- Complications and dangers associated with the presence of swelling.

 - Extracting infected teeth.

-- Will an antibiotic be necessary? – Before or after?
+- Will an antibiotic be necessary? – Before/After?

 - Approaches used when delaying the extraction is necessary.